 22 March 1988: The first flight operates from the North Terminal, BA532 to Naples.

 May 1989: Virgin Atlantic begins three times weekly service to Tokyo.

 September 1989: Virgin Atlantic launches daily flights to New York JFK.

 16 May 1990: Virgin Atlantic launches flights to Los Angeles.

 May 1991: Virgin Atlantic launches daily flights to Boston.

-1993: BA launches an advertising campaign to highlight the strengths of its operation at London Gatwick’s North Terminal branding it the “Hub without the Hubbub”.
+1993: BA launches an advertising campaign, filmed in a full replica of the North Terminal at Pinewood Studios, to highlight the strengths of its operation at Gatwick branding it the “Hub without the Hubbub”.

 1993: BA launches flights from Gatwick to Pittsburgh using a USAir Boeing 767 in a BA livery using USAir staff in BA uniform.
 Services to Baltimore and Charlotte follow.